Best Time Management Books

 Make Time: How to Focus on What Matters Every Day by Jake Knapp and John Zeratsky

-Make Time is a simple 4-step system that improves focus, written by 2 New York Times bestselling authors.
-Knapp and Zeratsky explain that if you work on something you don’t love, burnout becomes inevitable.
-They’ll teach you how to find joy in your work by consistently finding purpose, despite the lack of visible results.
+Make Time presents a simple 4-step system for improved focus, written by 2 New York Times bestselling authors.
+Knapp and Zeratsky explain that working on something you don’t love makes burnout inevitable.
+They teach you to find joy in work by consistently discovering purpose, despite lacking visible results.

-This book teaches you how to get more out of each day; this is what time management is all about.
-We all have 24 hours, but how we manage our time differs from the competition.
-To better manage your time, this book teaches you how to build smart habits that stick, such as starting each day by setting an intention and setting up your workspace.
+This book teaches you to maximize each day; this captures time management’s essence.
+We all have 24 hours, but how we manage them differentiates us from competitors.
+To improve time management, this book teaches sustainable habit-building, such as beginning each day with intention-setting and optimizing your workspace.

-Time management isn’t about working every second of the day, but by creating the time to work on what you love.
+Time management isn’t about working every second, but creating time for meaningful work.

 7. The Power of Habit by Charles Duhigg